net2phone/versature-python/README.md

 ### Test Case Setup ###
 #######################

-Create secret.py config file and add the: URL for the NetSapiens API, Client Id, Client Secret.
+Create secret.py config file and add the: URL for Versature's API, Client Id, Client Secret.
 Also a User, Domain, and Password for each of the roles is needed in order to test

 ### secret.py

 ```
 VERSATURE_API_URL = 'https://integrate.versature.com/api'
 VERSATURE_CLIENT_ID = ''
+VERSATURE_CLIENT_SECRET = ''

 CALL_QUEUE_USER = ''